danish-mehmood/danish-mehmood.github.io/microservices-architecture-deep-dive-part-two--api-gateways-and-bff-pattern/index.md

 #### The Problem

 During the whole blog post i have been mentioning the word **"Client"**, but the client itself is a generic term and it could be many things like a client could be a PC, a mobile, an IOT device or another microservice.
-All these clients are different in many ways, a PC for instance has all the resources in abundance like big screen, alot of memory, big compute power e.t.c, mobiles on the other hand have small screen realestate, small memory, small compute and also limite power supply.
+All these clients are different in many ways, a PC for instance has all the resources in abundance like big screen, alot of memory, big compute power e.t.c, mobiles on the other hand have small screen real estate, small memory, small compute and also limited power supply.

-This is the reason the backend APIs they are consuming have to be tailor made because all these clients have their own strengths and weaknesses and our goal as engineers is to exploit their strengths and hide mitigate the weaknesses as much as we can.
+This is the reason the backend APIs they are consuming have to be tailor made because all these clients have their own strengths and weaknesses and our goal as engineers is to exploit their strengths and mitigate the weaknesses as much as we can.

 The mobile clients and PC clients have different resources hence they can't just have same API endpoints available to consume, mobile clients show limited data and try to make as few HTTP round trips to fetch data as possible because each http request drains battery and increases latency, technology like graphql is more suitable for mobiles then the HTTP REST api.